alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/first_few_days.md

 - (Optional) Browse the project board and emoji any projects in the `Looking for people` and `Awaiting start` columns
   - Note: you will be notified to do this before being assigned to a project
 - Work on a Turing Data Story.
 There's always a story to join or a new one to start.
 You can then keep working on it on your 22 days time once allocated to a project.
 This option has been very popular.
-- Tackle a GitHub issues marked with the `good first issue` tag in a repo that REG works on.
-Whenever a new starter is looking for things to do, the person in charge of onboarding should send a message to #hut23 asking everyone to tag suitable issues.
+- Tackle a GitHub issue marked with the `good first issue` tag in a repo that REG works on.
+Whenever a new starter is looking for things to do, the person in charge of onboarding will send a message on Slack asking everyone to tag suitable issues.
-- Projects that would normally be done by people in Director's reserve, e.g. Whatnow.
+- Work on a REG-internal project that is easy to rotate in/out of.
 - Any ad hoc ideas that come up.
 Maybe you found a project that really interests you and want to help, or maybe there's some team organisational thing that comes up that you volunteer for.

 ## Points of Contact